-As your Nations have engaged themselves by Treaty to assist us, your Brethren of Pensylvania, in case of a War with the French, we do not doubt but you will punctually perform an Engagement so solemnly entered into.
-A War is now declared, and we expect that you will not suffer the French, or any of the Indians in Alliance with them, to march through your Country to disturb any of our Settlements; and that you will give us the earliest and best Intelligence of any Designs that may be formed by them to our Disadvantage, as we promise to do of any that may be to yours.
+As your Nations have engaged themselves by Treaty to assist us, your Brethren of Pensylvania, in case of a War with the French, we do not doubt but you will punctually perform an Engagement so solven the solven and we expect that you will not suffer the French, or any of the Indians in Alliance with them, to march through your Country to disturb any of our Settlements; and that you will give us the earliest and best Intelligence of any Designs that may be formed by them to our Disadvantage, as we promise to do of any that may be to yours.
 To enforce what I have now said to you in the strongest Manner, I present you with this Belt of Wampum.
-Which was received with the Yo-hah.

-After a little Pause bis Honour, the Governor, spoke again: Friends and Brethren of the Six Nations, What I have now faid to you is in Conformity to Treaties subsisting between the Province of which I am Governor and your Nations.
+After a little Pause bis Honour, the Governor, spoke again:

+Friends and Brethren of the Six Nations,

+What I have now faid to you is in Conformity to Treaties subsisting between the Province of which I am Governor and your Nations.
 I now proceed, with the Consent of the honourable Commissioners for Virginia and Maryland, to tell you, that all Differences having been adjusted, and the Roads between us and you made quite clear and open, we are ready to confirm our Treaties with your Nations, and establish a Friendship that is not to end, but with the World itself.
-And, in Behalf of the Province of Pensylvania, I do, by this sine Belt of Wampum, Wampum, and a Prefent of Goods, to the Value of three hundred Pounds, confirm and establish the faid Treaties of Peace, Union and Friendship, you on your Parts doing the same.
+And, in Behalf of the Province of Pensylvania, I do, by this sine Belt of Wampum,

+Wampum, and a Prefent of Goods, to the Value of three hundred Pounds, confirm and establish the said Treaties of Peace, Union and Friendship, you on your Parts doing the same.

 Which was received with a loud Yo-hah.